xyphro/UsbGpib/README.md

 ## USB enumeration

-You might be surprised initially, that the device does not show up in your device manager (or lsusb), when you connect only the USB side.
+You might be surprised initially, that the device does not show up in your device manager (or `lsusb`), when you connect only the USB side.
 This is a feature, not a bug (really!).
-Only, if a GPIB device is connected, you can see the device on your PC too.
+Only if a GPIB device is connected can you see the device on your PC too.

 The reason behind the feature is simple: Instead of having a standard GPIB wiring, where you have a single GPIB controller and lots of GPIB devices interconnected, USBGPIB supports only a direct connection of the USBGPIB device to your measurement device.
 If you have like me e.g. 14 Instruments you don't want all to show up in the device manager, if the measurement device itself is powered down - you won't anyway be able to communicate with a powered down device.

 When USB and the GPIB side is connected, the device enumerates.
 The USBGPIB device reads out the ID of the instrument and constructs a unique USB Serial number out of it.
 It is thus easily possible to assiate multiple connected USBGPIB devices with the measurement instrument.

-The VISA ressource name is constructed from this USB Serial number.
+The VISA resource name is constructed from this USB Serial number.
 You can identify easily e.g. in NiMax, which device is connected:

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/NiMaxExample.png" width="90%"/>